-Learn more about the 2020 VVC lectures below.
+Learn more about the 2021 VVC technician lectures below.
 This page will be continuously updated as we receive additional session descriptions from the speakers.